redis/redis/src/modules/INTRO.md

 Automatic memory management is usually the way to go, however experienced C programmers may not use it in order to gain some speed and memory usage benefit.

+# Allocating memory into modules

+Normal C programs use `malloc()` and `free()` in order to allocate and release memory dynamically.
+While in Redis modules the use of malloc is not technically forbidden, it is a lot better to use the Redis Modules specific functions, that are exact replacements for `malloc`, `free`, `realloc` and `strdup`.
+These functions are:

+    void *RedisModule_Alloc(size_t bytes);
+    void* RedisModule_Realloc(void *ptr, size_t bytes);
+    void RedisModule_Free(void *ptr);
+    char *RedisModule_Strdup(const char *str);

+They work exactly like their `libc` equivalent calls, however they use the same allocator Redis uses, and the memory allocated using these functions is reported by the `INFO` command in the memory section, is accounted when enforcing the `maxmemory` policy, and in general is a first citizen of the Redis executable.
+On the contrar, the method allocated inside modules with libc `malloc()` is transparent to Redis.

+Another reason to use the modules functions in order to allocate memory is that, when creating native data types inside modules, the RDB loading functions can return deserialized strings (from the RDB file) directly as `RedisModule_Alloc()` allocations, so they can be used directly to populate data structures after loading, instead of having to copy them to the data structure.

+## Pool allocator

+Sometimes in commands implementations, it is required to perform many small allocations that will be not retained at the end of the command execution, but are just functional to execute the command itself.

+This work can be more easily accomplished using the Redis pool allocator:

+    void *RedisModule_PoolAlloc(RedisModuleCtx *ctx, size_t bytes);

+It works similarly to `malloc()`, and returns memory aligned to the next power of two of greater or equal to `bytes` (for a maximum alignment of 8 bytes).
+However it allocates memory in blocks, so it the overhead of the allocations is small, and more important, the memory allocated is automatically released when the command returns.

+So in general short living allocations are a good candidates for the pool allocator.

 # Writing commands compatible with Redis Cluster